pelapi/5523-group20/README.md

     *   **Preferential Attachment**: AUC = **0.9346**
     *   **SVD**: AUC = 0.5204
 *   **Conclusion**:
-    *   The high score of PA proves that the network exhibits a strong **"Rich-get-Richer"** property: Hub genes tend to associate with Hub diseases.
+    *   The high score of PA confirms that the network exhibits a strong **"Rich-get-Richer"** property.
-    *   This provides a solid topological foundation for the subsequent feature-based classification.
+    *   **Hypothesis Bridge**: We *hypothesize* that this topological centrality might be captured by gene-level metrics like DSI/DPI, potentially aiding classification.
+However, we acknowledge that network centrality does not guarantee feature separability for disease classes.

 ---